mlange-42/yarner/examples/netlogo_odd/Rabies.nlogo.md

     ]
   ]
   ask patches with [ state = S ] [
-    if random-float 1 < calc-infection-prob [
+    if random-float 1 < infection-prob [
       infect
     ]
   ]